Washington Shotokan Association

 Washington Shotokan Association is led by an experienced team of twelve senior instructors (4th degree Black Belts and above), who represent over four centuries of Shotokan Karate Experience.
-In addition, WSA is affiliated with the worldwide Funakoshi Shotokan Karate Association led by Founder Shihan Kenneth Funakoshi.
+In addition, WSA is affiliated with the worldwide Funakoshi Shotokan Karate Association led by Founder Shihan Kyle Funakoshi, son of founder Kancho Kenneth Funakoshi.

-Left to right: Senseis John Suzuki, Sean Donlin, Mark Cron, Mitch Poe, Shihan Funakoshi (FSKA), Senseis Adam Birnbaum, Kyle Funakoshi (FSKA), Kevin Sussman, Maria Ungureanu, Mostafa Ahanchi, and Neil Nathanson.
+Left to right: Senseis John Suzuki, Sean Donlin, Mark Cron, Mitch Poe, Kancho Kenneth Funakoshi (FSKA), Senseis Adam Birnbaum, Shihan Kyle Funakoshi (FSKA), Kevin Sussman, Maria Ungureanu, Mostafa Ahanchi, and Neil Nathanson.
 Not pictured are Senseis Richard Garcia, Jack Showalter, and Benoit Jurion.

 What makes Washington Shotokan Association so special is our amazing members and teaching staff.
 100 percent of our instructors volunteer their time to teach and "give back" by helping our members achieve their health and martial arts goals.
-Over our 43 years of serving Bellevue and the Eastside community, we have touched the lives of thousands of students and their families, and have promoted over 100 students to the ranks of Black Belt, including our senior instructors who are 5th degree Black Belts.
+Over our 45 years of serving Bellevue and the Eastside community, we have touched the lives of thousands of students and their families, and have promoted over 100 students to the ranks of Black Belt, including our most senior instructors

 Many of our students have made WSA their second family and have incorporated the WSA experience into their daily lives and are amazing people.
 We consider teaching and serving our members to be a tremendous honor and always will.

-Michelle and Kristina Tran started with WSA in 2000 and continue their learning and training as 3rd Black Belts today.
+Michelle and Kristina Tran started with WSA in 2000 and continue their learning and training as 4th Degree Black Belts and Sensei's today.
 They are some of the nicest, most respectful and humble people you will ever meet.
-Sempai Kristina also serves as a WSA Youth instructor.
+Sensei Kristina also serves as a WSA Youth instructor.